-This study has demonstrated that: the constructs used to stabilize the TTT (1 pin, 2 pins, 1 pin with TBW, 2 pins with TBW) and the type of trochleoplasty (wedge vs block) do not affect the occurrence of postoperative complications following MPL surgery.
-Among the variables analysed preserving the distal TTT cortical attachment is associated with a reduction in the postsurgical complication rate, whereas performing a medial soft tissue release is associated with an increase in the postsurgical complication rate.
+This study has demonstrated that: the constructs used to stabilize the TTT (1 pin, 2 pins, 1 pin with TBW, 2 pins with TBW) and the type of trochleoplasty (wedge vs block) do not affect the occurrence of postoperative complications following medial patellar luxation surgery.
+Among the variables analysed, preservation of the distal TTT cortical attachment was associated with a reduction in the postsurgical complication rate, whereas performing a medial soft tissue release was associated with an increase in the postsurgical complication rate.

-The 37% overall complication rate reported in this study is higher than recently reported but consistent with historical data.
-8-13.
-However, results from different studies should be interpreted cautiously, as there are important differences between them regarding case selection, length of follow up, surgical techniques, categorization of minor and major complications, presence of concurrent orthopedic pathologies and comparison between unilateral, bilateral staged and bilateral single session surgeries.
+The 37% overall complication rate reported in this study is higher than recently reported but consistent with historical data8-13.
+However, results from different studies should be interpreted cautiously, as there are important differences between them regarding case selection, length of follow up, surgical techniques, categorization of minor and major complications, presence of concurrent orthopaedic pathology and comparison between unilateral, bilateral staged and bilateral single session surgical procedure.
 Implant-related complications requiring a second surgery represented the most frequent complication in our study (n=17).
-The reason for this is unknown but the authors would speculate that this might be due to the relative small soft tissue coverage around the surgical site which could potentially increase the risk of skin irritation or seroma formation.
+The reason for this is unknown but the authors speculate that this might be due to the relative small soft tissue coverage around the surgical site which could potentially increase the risk of skin irritation or seroma formation.
 Another explanation is that in some cases an ongoing instability is likely to have contributed to pin migration and, therefore, led to implant removal.

 Patellar reluxation is a commonly reported complication and this finding is supported by our study (n=6).
 Reasons for patella reluxation can include an inadequate degree of TTT, concurrent femoral or tibial angular limb deformities or a postsurgical inadequate trochlear groove depth.
-It has been suggested that failure to address a shallow trochlear groove is a risk factor for reluxation18, while dogs that undergo MPL surgery without trochleoplasty are five times more likely to develop reluxation9..
+It has been suggested that failure to address a shallow trochlear groove is a risk factor for reluxation18, while dogs that undergo medial patellar luxation surgery without trochleoplasty are five times more likely to develop reluxation9.
 A trochleoplasty was performed in 90% of our cases.
 The type of trochleoplasty performed was decided on individual basis by the surgeon.
-In a cadaveric study comparing both types of trochlear recession, TBR provided a larger recessed percentage of trochlear surface area with increased patellar articular contact and greater resistance to patellar luxation in a stifle extended position than TWR19.
-It seems then plausible that patients that have a TWR would have a higher postsurgical reluxation rate.
+In a cadaveric study comparing both types of trochlear recession, trochlear block recession provided a larger recessed percentage of trochlear surface area with increased patellar articular contact and greater resistance to patellar luxation in a stifle extended position than trochlear wedge recession19.
+It seems then plausible that patients that have a trochlear wedge recession would have a higher postsurgical reluxation rate.
 Results from our study showed no significant difference in complication rates between the two techniques.
-To the authors’ knowledge, this is the first study comparing clinical outcomes of these two techniques.
+To the authors knowledge, this is the first study comparing clinical outcomes of these two techniques.

 Another major complication reported in the current study involved either fracture or avulsion of the tibial tuberosity6.
-This was observed in 6 cases (6%), with 3 cases requiring additional surgery and 3 cases being managed conservatively.
+This was observed in 6% stifles, with 3 cases requiring additional surgery and 3 cases being managed conservatively.
 Tibial tuberosity avulsions have previously been associated with the use of a single pin to stabilize the TTT, and with a caudodistal pin insertion angle6.
-It has also been suggested that the use of a TBW could prevents a TTF19.
-However, our results contradict this in that we did not identify a specific construct for stabilizing the tibial tuberosity associated with an increased risk of postsurgical TTF/avulsions.
-An attempt was made to analize if the location of pin insertion in relation to the insertion of the patella ligament would influence the incidence of tibial tuberosity fractures or avulsion by acting as a stress riser.
-Our results showed that placing the most proximal pin proximal, distal or at the level of insertion of the patella ligament did not have any influence in the rate of surgical complications.
+It has also been suggested that the use of a TBW could prevents a tibial tuberosity fracture19.
+However, our results contradict this in that we did not identify a specific construct for stabilizing the tibial tuberosity associated with an increased risk of postsurgical tibial tuberosity fractureor avulsions.
+An attempt was made to analyse if the location of pin insertion in relation to the insertion of the patellar ligament would influence the incidence of tibial tuberosity fractures or avulsion by acting as a stress riser.
+Our results showed that placement of the most proximal pin proximal, distal or at the level of insertion of the patellar ligament did not have any influence in the rate of surgical complications.